 The white grape variety comes from Spain.
-Synonyms grouped alphabetically by country are Pedro Gimenez Rio Colorado ( Argentina ); Pedro ( Australia ); Pedro Jimenez ( Chile ); Perrum Portugal ); Corinto Bianco, Don Bueno, Pedro Ximenes, Pero Ximén, PX, Ximen, Ximenecia, Ximénez, Ximenecia and Zalema Colchicina, Spain ); Uva Pedro Ximénez, Uva Pero Ximénez, Verdello ( Canary Islands /Spain).
-Despite seemingly indicative synonyms or morphological or name similarities she may not with the varieties Elbling.
+Synonyms alphabetically grouped by country are Pedro Gimenez Rio Colorado ( Argentina ); Pedro ( Australia ); Pedro Jimenez ( Chile ); Perrum ( Portugal ); Corinto Bianco, Don Bueno, Pedro Ximenes, Pero Ximén, PX, Ximen, Ximenecia, Ximénez, Ximenecia and Zalema Colchicina, ( Spain ); Uva Pedro Ximénez, Uva Pero Ximénez, Verdello ( Canary Islands /Spain).
+Despite apparently indicative synonyms or morphological or name similarities it may not with the varieties Elbling.
 Galego Dourado (False Pedro), Pedro Giménez or Riesling be confused.
-According to done in 2007 DNA analysis she is a direct descendant of the leader To lift (Gibi); the second parent is unknown.
-The used as a table grape Corinto Bianco is a seedless one mutation, Pedro Ximénez was crossing partner of the five new breeds Caballete. cantaro (2) Muscat du Moulin.
+According to in 2007 DNA analysis she is a direct descendant of the leading variety To lift (Gibi); the second parent is unknown.
+The one used as table grape Corinto Bianco is a coreless mutation, Pedro Ximénez was a crossing partner of the five new varieties Caballete. cantaro (2) Muscat du Moulin.
 Pajolera and Valvin Muscat,

-After a writing from the year 1636, the German Peter Siemens planted as a soldier of Emperor Charles V (1500-1558) from the Rhine bank originating vineyard in Malaga, which allegedly had been Elbling or Riesling.
-The spelling "Ximénez" is allegedly a corruption of the German name "Siemens".
-This was also by well-known authors like Balthasar sprinkler (1724-1791) and August-Wilhelm Freiherr von Babo (1827-1894).
-However, German descent was refuted by DNA analysis.
+According to a script from 1636, the German Peter Siemens, as a soldier of Emperor Charles V (1500-1558), planted a vine from the banks of the Rhine in Málaga, which was allegedly Elbling or Riesling.
+The spelling "Ximénez" is supposedly a verbalization of the German name "Siemens".
+This was also used by well-known authors like Balthasar sprinkler (1724-1791) and August-Wilhelm Freiherr von Babo (1827-1894) widespread.
+The German ancestry was refuted by the DNA analysis.

-The medium-maturing vine is highly susceptible to Botrytis and wrong, but less for real mildew, It produces alcoholic, but low-acid white wines.
-The variety is in Spain especially in the regions Andalusia.
+The medium-ripening vine is very susceptible to Botrytis and wrong, but less for real mildew, It produces high-alcohol but low-acid white wines.
+The variety is found in Spain mainly in the regions Andalusia.
 Extremadura and Valencia, as well as on the Canary Islands grown.
-After Palomino it is the second most important strain for the sherry and also one of the variants named after her.
-In the dessert wines of Malaga and Montilla-Moriles she is also admitted.
-The Spanish acreage totaled 9,036 hectares.
+After Palomino it is the second most important strain for the sherry and also named one of the variants after her.
+In the dessert wines from Malaga and Montilla-Moriles it is also approved.
+The Spanish acreage totals 9,036 hectares.

-In Portugal she is on 197 hectares mainly in the area Alentejo grown.
-In Chile No stock was reported in 2010, although ten years earlier, 2,379 hectares had been recorded (under the name of Pedro Jimenez).
-Here it is especially for the brandy Pisco used; under which name is unclear.
-Tiny stocks are also available in the countries Argentina (8 ha), Australia.
+In Portugal it is mainly in the area on 197 hectares Alentejo grown.
+In Chile no crop was reported in 2010, although 2,379 hectares had been recorded here ten years earlier (under the name Pedro Jimenez).
+Here it is used primarily for brandy Pisco used; under which name is unclear.
+Tiny stocks are also found in the countries Argentina (8 ha), Australia.
 California.
-Peru (1 ha) and Uruguay, The variety occupied in 2010 a total of 9,243 hectares of vineyards with a strong downward trend (in 2000 there were 17,272 and 1990 even 47,915 hectares).
-It thus proved in the worldwide varieties ranking the rank 76.
+Peru (1 ha) and Uruguay, The variety occupied a total of 9,243 hectares of vineyards in 2010 with a strongly falling trend (in 2000 there were 17,272 hectares and in 1990 even 47,915 hectares).
+It thus demonstrated in the worldwide varieties ranking rank 76.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012